aaronxhill/quant14sp/README.md

 -----

-This is the a course repository.
+This is a course repository.
 It includes course materials, including the syllabus, lecture notes, statistical computing assignments, and datasets.